Ukrainian Social Democratic Labour Party

-The Ukrainian Social Democratic Labour Party (Украї́нська соціа́л-демократи́чна робітни́ча па́ртія), also commonly known as Esdeky (Есдеки), was a social-democratic political party in the Ukrainian People's Republic.
-The party was reformed in 1905 at the Second Congress of the Revolutionary Ukrainian Party and was pursuing Marxism through the Social Democratic Party of Germany's Erfurt Program as well as national and cultural autonomy.
-Party leaders were Volodymyr Vynnychenko, Symon Petliura, Mykola Porsh, Dmytro Antonovych, Lev Yurkevych, Mykhailo Tkachenko, and Mykola Kovalsky.
+The Ukrainian Social Democratic Labour Party (Украї́нська соціа́л-демократи́чна робітни́ча па́ртія), also commonly known as Esdeky (Есдеки, from the abbreviation USDRP, УСДРП), was a social-democratic political party active in the Russian Empire and later in the Ukrainian People's Republic.
+The party was formed in 1905 by members of the Revolutionary Ukrainian Party and followed the formula of Marxism introduced by the Erfurt Program of the Social Democratic Party of Germany.
+It also supported the ideas of national and cultural autonomy.
+The party was led by Volodymyr Vynnychenko, Symon Petliura, Mykola Porsh, Dmytro Antonovych, Lev Yurkevych, Mykhailo Tkachenko, and Mykola Kovalsky.

-The party identified its priority by resolving national matters and pushing its struggle for social liberalization of the working class to the secondary set.
-In the spring of 1905, in his polemics with Dmytro Antonovych that was covered on pages of the party publishing Pratsia, Mykola Porsh argued his opinion about the dependence of social and economic oppression from national.
-He insisted that overcoming social oppression foremost is necessary to solve the national issue.
+The party identified resolution of the national question as its priority and saw the struggle for social liberation of the working class as secondary.
+In the spring of 1905, in his polemics with Dmytro Antonovych, which were published in the party newspaper Pratsia, Mykola Porsh expressed the view, that social and economic oppression was conditioned by national subjugation.
+He insisted that the resolution of national issue was necessary in order to overcome social oppression.

-In Soviet propaganda, the party was identified as a petty bourgeoisie nationalistic party that was renamed as Ukrainian Social Democratic Labour Party to deceive people.
-Vladimir Lenin characterized the party as "representatives of the most low-grade, stupid and reactionary nationalism" who betray "interest not only democracy in general, but its own fatherland, Ukraine."
+In Soviet propaganda, the party was identified as a petty bourgeoisie nationalistic party, which named itself "Social Democratic" as a means of deception.
+Vladimir Lenin characterized the party's members as "representatives of the most low-grade, stupid and reactionary nationalism" who supposedly betrayed "not only interests of democracy in general, but also their own fatherland, Ukraine."

 History

-With the ongoing Revolution of 1905 the party was reformed based on already existing Revolutionary Ukrainian Party (RUP) based from Kharkiv in December 1905 at the 2nd Party Congress of RUP.
-The party adopted the Erfurt Program of Social Democratic Party of Germany.
+During the Revolution of 1905, the party was formed on the base of the already existing Revolutionary Ukrainian Party (RUP) established in Kharkiv.
+Its official foundation took place in December 1905 at the 2nd Party Congress of RUP.
+The party adopted the Erfurt Program of the Social Democratic Party of Germany.

-In December 1905, the Ukrainian Social-Democratic Labour Party (USLDP) decided to join the Russian Social Democratic Labour Party, provided it was recognised as the sole representative of the Ukrainian proletariat, within the RSDLP.
-The Fourth (Unity) Congress of the RSDLP rejected the proposal which the USDLP spokesman had made for the immediate discussion of the terms of a merger, and referred the matter to the Central Committee for decision.
-At the USDLP party congress in June 1907 the party adopted its resolution that was similar to ultimatum urging RSDLP to recognize Ukrainian autonomy, Ukrainian Social-Democracy must have its representative in the Central Committee of RSDLP, and accept USDLP as the RSDLP's national organization of Ukrainian proletariat.
-No agreement was reached on a merger.
-Arguably, the reason that there was no merger was the fact that the USLDP, the UPSR, and the URLDP all favoured an independent Ukrainian state.
+In December 1905, the Ukrainian Social-Democratic Labour Party (USLDP) took a decision to join the Russian Social Democratic Labour Party, provided that it would be recognised as the sole representative of the Ukrainian proletariat within the latter.
+The Fourth (Unity) Congress of the RSDLP rejected the proposal to immediately discuss the terms of the merger, which had been made by the USDLP spokesman, and referred the matter to the Central Committee.
+At the USDLP party congress in June 1907 the party adopted an ultimatum-like resolution, urging RSDLP to recognize Ukrainian autonomy, and stating that Ukrainian Social-Democracy must have its representative in the Central Committee of RSDLP, and the latter must accept USDLP as its national organization among the Ukrainian proletariat.
+However, no agreement was reached on a merger.
+Arguably, the reason for that was the fact that the USLDP, the UPSR, and the URLDP all favoured an independent Ukrainian state.